Good Luck to Germany in the 2014 World Cup

 - "Training, science and hard work key U.S. fitness" - ESPN FC

-78 veteran players and 66 rookies prepared for the new 2014 NFL season with EXOS specialists.
+NBA veterans and rookies prepared for the upcoming season with the support of EXOS performance and basketball skills specialists.

 EXOS performance specialist Benjamin Kugel used lessons from working with the German national team to help FC Köln excel.